root-11/tablite/README.md

 ### Multiprocessing enabled by default

-Tablite has multiprocessing is implemented for bypassing the GIL on all major operations.
+Tablite uses multiprocessing for bypassing the GIL on all major operations.
 CSV import is [tested with 96M fields](https://github.com/root-11/tablite/blob/master/tests/test_filereader_time.py) that are imported and type-mapped to native python types in 120 secs.

 ### All algorithms have been reworked to respect memory limits